 So many Hawaiian islands, so little time.
-With the average visit to Hawaiʻi being about a week, there’s not time to visit each and every island, and this means that one must make the tough decision of deciding which islands to visit, and which to leave until next time.c
+With the average visit to Hawaiʻi being about a week, there’s not time to visit each and every island, and this means that one must make the tough decision of deciding which islands to visit, and which to leave until next time.

 In this series, we help you make a choice by comparing different islands.
 Not to decide which is “better” overall; but rather, to help you decide which is most-suited to your particular interests.
 Each island has its own strengths, and prioritizing what you deem important will help you decide between them.